Oil Giant Asks Texas Justices to Reject County’s Demand for Taxes

 Justice Eva Guzman asked Heidler if these types of contingency-fee agreements are typical for attorneys hired in cases like this.

 “Typical, no,” Heidler said.
 “Years ago there was a big problem with contingent-fee tax ferrets.
 The courts and state legislatures largely shut that down.
-We’ve seen recently a resurgence of these. so that’s what we are worried about in this case is a little cottage industry starting that would go after the oil and gas companies like we’re seeing the taxing units do here.”
+We’ve seen recently a resurgence of these.
+So that’s what we are worried about in this case is a little cottage industry starting that would go after the oil and gas companies like we’re seeing the taxing units do here.”

 He said the Texas Tax Code only allows taxing units to hire attorneys to collect tax bills that have been sent to a taxpayer and gone unpaid.